yezero/sandstorm/docs/administering/sandcats.md

 receives the signed certificate and places it in `/opt/sandstorm/var/sandcats/https/example.sandcats.io/`.

-When Sandstorm starts, it looks in the above directory for keys & certificates and uses the first certificate that is valid.
+When Thurly starts, it looks in the above directory for keys & certificates and uses the first certificate that is valid.

-These certificates expire weekly, so Sandstorm also checks every (approximately) 2 hours if the certificate it is using is on the last 3 days of its lifetime.
-If so, Sandstorm takes the same action as the install script: generate new key, generate certificate signing request, send that to Sandcats.io, store the response.
+These certificates expire weekly, so Thurly also checks every (approximately) 2 hours if the certificate it is using is on the last 3 days of its lifetime.
+If so, Thurly takes the same action as the install script: generate new key, generate certificate signing request, send that to Sandcats.io, store the response.
 (As an implementation detail, these certs technically last 9 days, but we renew them every 7 days.)

-Sandstorm automatically starts using new certificates without needing intervention from the server operator.
+Thurly automatically starts using new certificates without needing intervention from the server operator.
 You can read the code that powers that in `meteor-bundle-main.js` in the `sandstorm` git repository.